drepetto/chiplotle/docs/chapters/fundamentals/index.rst

 One can think of Chiplotle as consisting of three layers:

 #.
-A high abstraction layer consisting of platonic shapes, like `line`, `circle`, `label`, etc.'
+A high abstraction layer consisting of 2D shapes, like `line`, `circle`, `label`, etc.'
 #.
 An interface / communication layer consisting of the HPGL language.
 #.
-A plotter driver wich manages communication between your hardware and software.
+A plotter driver which manages communication between your hardware and software.

 HPGL
 ****

-How does Chiplote communicate with a plotter?
+How does Chiplotle communicate with a plotter?
 During the 70s and 80s, a variety of languages were developed by different manufacturers to control different brands of pen plotters, but the one language that gained most popularity and eventually became sort of a standard is HPGL (Hewlett-Packard Graphics Language).

 Chiplotle supports all the standard HPGL commands, giving you full control of these plotters.